SPGP: Structure Prototype Guided Graph Pooling: Results

 \subsection{Visualization: What Structure Does SPGP Preserve?
 (Q3)}

-To answer the question, we visualize the effects of different pooling strategies of SPGP, HGP-SL, and ASAP.
+We visualize the effects of different pooling strategies of SPGP, HGP-SL, and ASAP.
 We randomly sample a graph, which has mutagenicity, from FRANKENSTEIN dataset.
-As shown in Figure \ref{fig:pool}, the chemical compound contains one aromatic ring (orange) and two functional groups of three-membered heterocycles (green) such as oxirane or aziridine.
+As shown in Figure \ref{fig:pool}, the molecule contains one aromatic ring (orange) and two functional groups of three-membered heterocycles (green) such as oxirane or aziridine.
 These two reactive groups are known as toxicophores, which are closely related to the mutagenic activity of the chemical compounds~\cite{kazius2005derivation}.
 Figure \ref{fig:pool}(a) shows that SPGP well preserves both of the informative structures after pooling.
 Specifically, since the three-membered heterocycles are cliques as well as BCCs, SPGP potentially learns the importance of the structures through the guidance of structure prototypes.
-On the other hand, in Figure \ref{fig:pool}(b) and \ref{fig:pool}(c), HGP-SL and ASAP try to preserve graph topology information through structure learning, but they relatively focus on carbon chains and an aromatic ring, respectively.
+On the other hand, in Figure \ref{fig:pool}(b) and \ref{fig:pool}(c), HGP-SL and ASAP relatively focus on carbon chains and an aromatic ring, respectively.